 The “B” level Tournament program is a hybrid type program designed to help players make the transition into world of competitive tournaments.
 Campers will participate in select tournament training activities while at the same time, join the general camp in several of its activities.

-Campers will play on the 28 hard and clay courts situated on campus.
+Campers will play on the 28 hard and clay courts on campus.
 Indoor courts are also available on campus in the event of rain.
+The camp has use of the Amherst College athletic fields, swimming pools and gymnasiums for off court training and activities.

 All meals are included for overnight campers.
 Lunch and dinner are provided for all Extended Day campers.
 Lunch is provided for all Day campers.
-Half Day campers leave before lunch.
+Meals start with dinner on the first day and end with breakfast on the last day.
 Meals will be served at the award winning Valentine cafeteria.
 This air conditioned venue serves an excellent “all you can eat” variety of health hot and cold meals.
-Highlights include:
+This all you can eat cafeteria includes a full service salad bar with fresh fruits and vegetables, a large variety pizza bar, a dessert bar including ice cream "soft serve," cookies, and cakes, with drinks such as juice, milk, soda, athletic drinks, coffee and tea.

 Off Court Activities